-Deploying a RMI application can be much more difficult.
-It sometimes requires black magic skills.

-A key point is to define properly where the client and the server load their Java code.

-The code is loaded from a http or an ftp server.
-Let's start a http server on localhost and load the code (files in the dynamic/client folder from Pierre's homepage)

-Let's run the server (files in dynamic/engine) and the client (files in dynamic/client) from Pierre's machine.

-We need also the interface definitions in dynamic/compute on both the client and server
+- Deploying a RMI application can be much more difficult.
+It sometimes requires black magic skills. - A key point is to define properly where the client and the server load their Java code. - The code is loaded from a http or an ftp server. - More details on this architecture and the location of the code base here: http://download.oracle.com/javase/6/docs/technotes/guides/ rmi/codebase.html - Let's start a http server on localhost and load the code (files in the dynamic/client folder from Pierre's homepage) - Let's run the server (files in dynamic/engine) and the client (files in dynamic/client) from Pierre's machine. - We need also the interface definitions in dynamic/compute on both inerclient and server

-We specify parameters for the client and the server using the -D option of the Java virtual machine java -Djava.rmi.server.codebase=http://localhost/~pierre/classes/ -Djava.rmi.server.hostname=localhost dynamic.engine.SimpleArithServer4
+We specify parameters for the client and the server using the -D option of the Java virtual machine

 - java.security.manager tells to use a security manager if this has not been done in the program - java.security.policy tells the files where the policy is described - rmi.server.codebase tells where is the code.
-It must be a web or ftp server java dynamic.client.SimpleArithClient4 localhost
+It must be a web or ftp server